 - Fire Temple - This overlook provides views of the Fire Temple, featuring several homes, a firepit, and a central plaza.

-- Sun Temple - An uncompleted Ancestral Puebloan ceremonial structure, its exact function remains a mystery to anthropologists.
+- Sun Temple - An uncompleted Ancestral Puebloan ceremonial structure, Sun Temple has puzzled anthropologists regarding its exact function since its discovery.

-- Cliff Palace - One of Mesa Verde’s most popular stops, featuring 150 rooms and 23 kivas.
-A ranger-guided tour must be scheduled in advance.
+- Cliff Palace - One of Mesa Verde’s most popular stops, Cliff Palace features 150 rooms and 23 kivas.
+Visitors must schedule a ranger-guided tour in advance.

-- House of Many Windows - Known for its numerous small doorways often mistaken for windows.
+- House of Many Windows - Known for its numerous small doorways often mistaken for windows, this site is a unique attraction.

-- Hemenway House Overlook - This cliff house, part of the Balcony House Community, was built in the early 1200s.
+- Hemenway House Overlook - This carefully perched cliff house was built in the early 1200s as part of the larger Balcony House Community.

-- Balcony House - Advance tickets are required for this ranger-guided tour.
+- Balcony House - Visitors should secure advance tickets for this ranger-guided tour.
 The Balcony House includes 38 rooms, 2 kivas, and a plaza.
 Visitors need to be in good health to navigate a small tunnel and several ladders.

-- Soda Canyon Overlook Trail - A short, easy 1.2-mile (2 km) out-and-back trail perfect for wildlife spotting, with views of cliff houses along the way.
-The best view of the canyon is at the Soda Canyon overlook.
+- Soda Canyon Overlook Trail - This easy 1.2-mile (2 km) out-and-back trail is perfect for wildlife spotting, offering views of cliff houses along the way.
+The Soda Canyon overlook provides the best view of the canyon.

-- Window to the Past - Wetherill Mesa’s geologic overlook and picnic area is perfect for an afternoon snack while enjoying views of Montezuma Valley.
+- Window to the Past - Wetherill Mesa’s geologic overlook and picnic area is a great afternoon stop for a snack while enjoying views of Montezuma Valley.

-- Fire Recovery Viewpoint - A great spot to observe raptor birds and read educational displays about the area’s fires.
+- Fire Recovery Viewpoint - A quick stop to observe raptor birds soaring above the cliffs, with educational displays explaining the area’s fires.

-- Rock Canyon Tower View Trail - Bring binoculars to view the tower structure on the opposite canyon wall.
+- Rock Canyon Tower View Trail - Visitors should bring binoculars to view the Rock Canyon Tower, located on the opposite canyon wall.

-- Wetherill Mesa Kiosk Trail - The Wetherill Mesa Station Kiosk is the first stop before the Long House Trail.
-This hub provides essential information about the Ancestral Puebloan cliff dwellings and archaeological sites, offering maps, exhibits, and trail details to help plan the ideal route.
+- Wetherill Mesa Kiosk Trail - The Wetherill Mesa Station Kiosk is the first stop before heading to the Long House Trail.
+This informative hub provides essential details about the Ancestral Puebloan cliff dwellings and archaeological sites, offering maps, exhibits, and trail information to help visitors plan their route.

 - Wetherill Mesa - The Wetherill Mesa Sites include Step House, Kodak House, Long House, Nordenskiold Site 16, and Two Raven House.
 Hikes can total over 4.5 miles if all sites are visited.
-Prioritize Nordenskiold Site, Step House, and the ticket-only Long House.
+Visitors should prioritize Nordenskiold Site and Step House, as well as the ticket-only Long House.

 - Tours NEVER expire